percona/mongodb_exporter/README.md

 ### Building

-Just run.
+Just run `make`.
 It will install all needed tools, format code with `go fmt`, build a binary for your OS inside `./dist` directory and runs tests.

 *Note: You need to have `docker` installed to run tests as it uses mongodb.
 Also port `27017` must been freed as `docker-compos` maps this port into your host OS while testing.*